 Now, let’s discuss the department reporting structure.

-How do we leverage the data about department reporting structure to target high or to target mid and to know where the contacts are sitting?
+How do we leverage the data and global data appending services from b2b data providers and market data providers about department reporting structure to target high or to target mid and to know where the contacts are sitting?

 President: Every company needs to understand the “Top-down selling” and “Bottom-up selling” and make a decision about either doing any one of them or both.
 And if you don’t know the department reporting structure and don’t know who’s on the buying committee and you’re going to land on contact, either inbound or outbound that you think is going to become your internal champion because they engaged with you.
 That’s one of the biggest mistakes people make in sales.